FatiBuuloloo/Banking-Stock-Prediction-Using-Feature-Selection-and-Hyperparameter-Tuning_Thesis/README.md

 5. Building the LSTM + GA Model

 - Design the base network architecture consisting of: 2 LSTM layers, 1 dropout layer, and 1 dense layer
-- Initialize the Genetic Algorithm population, where each individual represents:

-Number of neurons in LSTM Layer 1 and Layer 2
+- Initialize the Genetic Algorithm population, where each individual represents: Number of neurons in LSTM Layer 1 and Layer 2, Dropout rate, Number of training epochs, and Selected feature subset

-Dropout rate

-Number of training epochs

-Selected feature subset

-c.
-For each individual, train the model on training data and compute its fitness based on the minimum validation loss achieved.
+- For each individual, train the model on training data and compute its fitness based on the minimum validation loss achieved.

 6. Genetic Algorithm Evolution